irstacks/apple-privacy-policies/README.md

 ### Contributing
 - A scraper would be great.
-- If you'd like to add language, please do.
+- If you'd like to add a language (or anything relevant), please do.
 I'll pretty much accept any reasonable pull request I get.